Lincolnshire Wildlife Trust statement - updated 18 September 2020

 Our nature reserves are special places for wildlife and are home to some of our rarest species.
 Please take extra care when visiting to cause as little disturbance as possible.

-- Far Ings - Ness End car park is open, the toilets are closed.
+- Far Ings - Ness End car park and toilets are open daily from 8am - 6pm.
 The Visitor Centre car park, Visitor Centre and toilets will remain closed until further notice.

 - Gibraltar Point - Car parks and toilets are open.
-The Visitor Centre is open for takeaways only (Wed - Sun, 11am - 4pm).
+The Visitor Centre will reopen on Friday 4 September with indoor seating and will be open daily from 10am - 4pm (last food orders 3.30pm).

 - Snipe Dales - The Country Park car park is open.
 The toilets will remain closed until further notice.